SFDO-Tooling/CumulusCI/docs/config.rst

 --------------------
 When we reference ``cumulusci.yml`` in our documentation, we are referring to the ``cumulusci.yml`` file located in your project's root directory.
 In actuality, CumulusCI merges multiple `YAML <https://yaml.org/>`_ files that allow for configuration to occur at several distinct scopes.
-All of these files are have the same name- ``cumulusci.yml`` -but live in different locations on the file system.
+All of these files have the same name, ``cumulusci.yml``, but live in different locations on the file system.

 You can configure files at three scope levels: Project, Local Project, Global.
 Configurations have the following order of override precedence (from highest to lowest):

+* Project
 * Local Project
-* Project
 * Global

 One override will only cascade over another when two configurations are setting a value for the same element on a task or flow.
 For example, say there exists a task T that takes two options o1 and o2.
-You can specify a default value for o1 in your project's ``cumulusci.yml`` file and a default for o2 in your global ``cumulusci.yml`` file and everything will work as exepected.
+You can specify a default value for o1 in your project's ``cumulusci.yml`` file and a default for o2 in your global ``cumulusci.yml`` file and you'll see the expected result - both values are available in the project, but the default of o1 is not exposed to other projects.
 If you then change your project's ``cumulusci.yml`` file to also specify a default value for o2, this will take precedence over the default value specified in your global ``cumulusci.yml`` file.

 The following diagram illustrates these three files along with their corresponding scopes in green.